 The online world is truly your oyster.
 No matter what passion or interest you have, if there are others out there who share your passion you can create a business out of it.

-Here are 189 online lifestyle business ideas to help you get started.
+Here are 190+ online lifestyle business ideas to help you get started.

 When people talk about traveling the world for free, they usually mean by volunteering for free accommodation or Couchsurfing and living on other people’s sofas, or working for a free stay somewhere, or travel hacking credit cards and getting free flights via points, etc.

-Research & Book Your Travel Adventure
+5. Research & Book Your Travel Adventure

 Now you’ve done all your planning, have a side hustle or small lifestyle business you’re growing and are chomping at the bit to get going, it’s time to start researching your hotels, transportation options within the country, connecting with other travelers via forums and groups and finally booking your first trip!

-For example, when I go on short 3 – 4 week exploration trips with my Sister, we generally start with a rough itinerary of the places we’ll be visiting, including bucket list items in each destination, like hot air ballooning over Bagan in Myanmar, Scuba Diving with Manta’s in Bali or adrenaline-pumping zipline tours in the Poconos’, and then book the first flight and one night’s accommodation.
+Depending on who I’m traveling with or what our long term plans are I have a couple of different booking strategies.
+For example, when I go on short 3 – 4 week exploration trips with my Sister, we generally start with a rough itinerary of the places we’ll be visiting, including bucket list items in each destination, like hot air ballooning over Bagan in Myanmar or Scuba Diving with Manta’s in Bali, and then book the first flight and one night’s accommodation.

 That’s it.
 We have no idea if the area we’ve chosen is where we want to stay or how much we’ll love the country.
 So the less we book upfront, the more flexibility we have once in the country.